oroinc/documentation/user/back-office/marketing/web-catalogs/web-catalog-nav-tool-usecase.rst

    .. note:: See the :ref:`Edit a Frontend Menu <user-guide--system--menu--menu-frontend>` topic for more information on frontend menu configuration.

 #.
-Name the menu item, and paste the URL slug of the content node you created in step 2 (e.g. /special-offers).
+Name the menu item, and paste the URL slug of the content node you created in step 2 (e.g.,/special-offers).
 Once you append the URL, clicking on this block on the homepage will lead to the collection of products on offer.

 #.
 Add an icon or an image to the menu item (optional).